broadinstitute/ABC-Enhancer-Gene-Prediction/docs/usage/methods.rst

 1. Defining candidate elements
 ------------------------------

 'Candidate elements' are the set of putative enhancer elements for which ABC Scores will be computed.
 These include gene promoters.
-This step is encoded in the makeCnadidateRegions.py script.
+This step is encoded in the makeCandidateRegions.py script.

 Main inputs
 	- narrowPeak file from MACS2
-	- DNase-seq of ATAC-seq input file
+	- DNase-seq or ATAC-seq input file

 Output
 	- Candidate regions in BED file format